 Shoshone, ‘Sacajawea’ issued in 1971’ 11” on base, sculpture is approximately 9.5” high.
 Issue price was $2250 and she was completed between 1982 and 1988.
 The original edition split of 350/150 was reduced to 350 total (for USA and export.)
 It may be that none of these were exported.
 Sacajawea is shown with her baby son, Jean-Baptiste Charbonneau, who was born during the early stages of the Lewis and Clark expedition.
 An artist’s proof of this sculpture was Canada’s official gift to Prince Charles and Lady Diana upon the birth of Prince William.
 The Cybis copyright registration for this sculpture also includes the name of the freelance designer (Helen Granger Young) which was something Cybis almost never did.

 Cree, ‘Magic Boy’ is 15″ on base; sculpture is 13″ high.
 This piece was created in honor of the Manitoba Centennial and was offered in two colorways but not at the same time.
 The white was limited to only 100 worldwide, sold for $2500, and was made in 1971, 1972 and 1973 only.
-The color version seems to have been introduced a decade later, because a 1988 Cybis price list includes it as a limited edition of 200 priced at $4995.
+The color version did not appear until 1986; a 1988 Cybis price list includes it as a limited edition of 200 priced at $4995.
 That edition was closed before 1993.

 Iroqois, ‘At the Council Fire’, Dekanawida and Atotarho made from 1973-1981; 14” on base, sculpture approx 12”.
 The issue price was $4250.
 The original 350/150 edition split was reduced to only 225 total before closing at a price of $4975; it may be that none were sold internationally.
 The autumn 1973 price list which introduced this piece says “This sculpture comprises two important historical figures of the Iroquois – the prophet, saint and mystic Dekanawida and the Keeper of the Council Fire and Sacred Wampum, Atotarho.”
 The same Cybis retail price list also cites the sculpture as being sold with its own vitrine.
 I have only once seen it offered for sale on the secondary market with the vitrine included.